expo/expo/docs/pages/bare/exploring-bare-workflow.md

 <Video file="exploring-bare/web.mp4" spaceAfter />

-## Releasing to App Store and Play Store
+## Releasing to the Apple App Store and Google Play Store

-This is entirely up to you!
-The Expo build service does not yet support builds for the bare workflow.
+With [Expo Application Services (EAS)](/eas/index.md), you can build and submit your app with just a single command `eas build --auto-submit` using `eas-cli`.

 ## That's it!